nordeck/jitsi-keycloak-adapter/docs/architecture-authentication.md

 ### Guest case

 Guest users are user who do not have a Keycloak account, Matrix account and a valid token.
-Guest users go to the waiting room if the meeting is no created yet and join the room after it is created by a trusted user.
+Guest users go to the waiting room if the meeting is not created yet and join the room after it is created by a trusted user.

 It is possible to completely disable guest login by setting some configuration parameters of the deployment or to enable the lobby to allow moderator to manage